Vet student loans

 ACCCO is an approved provider under the VET Student Loan Scheme from the 1st January 2018.
 Eligible students can only access VET Student Loans for approved qualifications.

-VET Student Loans are available for the approved qualification CHC50113 Diploma of Early Childhood Education and Care offered through ACCCO.
+VET Student Loans are available for the approved qualification CHC50113 Diploma of Early Childhood Education and Care, CHC50213 Diploma of School Age Education and Care and the CHC62015 Advanced Diploma of Community Sector Management offered through ACCCO.